When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 In a few short months many states including New Jersey, Mississippi, West Virginia and New Mexico began accepting legal sports bets in land-based casinos and online.

-One of the ways in which they do this is to offer attractive bonuses and promotions to new customers in order to entice them to their site.
-These offers can be very lucrative for bettors, so if you are on the lookout for an online sportsbook to join make sure you are taking advantage of them.
+All sportsbooks offer attractive bonuses and promotions to new customers in order to entice them to their site.
+If you are on the lookout for an online sportsbook to join, make sure you are taking advantage of these offers.

 There are various types of bonuses that sportsbooks typically offer.
 Some of the most common ones: